-- Appropriateness Is the right treatment being provided to the right patient?
-It is generally easier to assess whether the patients that received the treatment were appropriate rather than whether all the appropriate patients received the treatment. - Timeliness Was the treatment given at the right time?
-Timeliness is not exclusively linked to treatment.
-Other examples include the medical review of a deteriorating patient within 15 minutes, an appointment for fast-track cancer referral within 14 days, referral to treatment within 18 weeks, arrival to bed allocation in A&E within 4 hours. - Effectiveness Was the treatment given in the right way?
-With desired effect?
+- Appropriateness e.g. Is the right treatment being provided to the right patient?
+It is generally easier to assess whether the patients that received the treatment were appropriate rather than whether all the appropriate patients received the treatment. - Timeliness e.g. Was the treatment given at the right time?
+Other examples include the medical review of a deteriorating patient within 15 minutes, an appointment for fast-track cancer referral within 14 days, referral to treatment within 18 weeks, or arrival to bed allocation in A&E within 4 hours. - Effectiveness Was the treatment given in the right way?
+With the desired effect?